Record Details

 Summary

 Churchyard of St Nicholas' Church (NHER 4329).
-Graded Two Star (regional importance) as an example of a churchyard taken over and extended as a park by the local council.
+Recognised as a regional important example of a churchyard taken over and extended as a park by the local council.
 The churchyard was extended to the east following the demolition of a section of the Town Wall (NHER 4294), probably during the 19th century.
 This was clearly demonstrated by a watching brief maintained during the excavation of pipe trenches in 1997, with burials being considerably more numerous (and much disturbed) to the west of the former line of the wall.
 This work also revealed the remains of a defensive tower associated with the demolished section of wall.
 This and a subsequent watching brief in 2006 also revealed traces of demolished elements of the church.
-The 2006 also recorded a wall that had potentially been associated with the Priory of St Nicholas (NHER 4295).
+The 2006 work also recorded a wall that had potentially been associated with the Priory of St Nicholas (NHER 4295).
+Groundworks to the east of the church in 2016 revealed further evidence for late 19th-century disturbance within the churchyard, with a post-medieval burial within a brick-lined grave found to lie only 0.45m below the present ground surface.
+Much distarticulated human bone was also collected.

 Images - none